GoogleChromeLabs/tooling.report/tests/output-module-formats/subtests/commonjs/parcel/index.md

 ---
-result: partial
+result: pass
 ---

-Parcel can build for different “targets”, which are defined in `package.json`.
-Per target you can set the `outputFormat`, which can be set to `commonjs`, but it will inline dynamic imports.
+Parcel can build for different "targets", which are defined in `package.json`.
+Configuring a target with either `{"context":"node"}` or `{"outputFormat":"commonjs"}` will produce CommonJS output that uses `require()` and `module.exports` to load code-splitted bundles.